StarRocks/starrocks/docs/using_starrocks/Materialized_view-single_table.md

 GROUP BY advertiser, channel;
 ```

-To accelerate exact count distinct, you can create a synchronized materialized view based on this table and use the bitmap_union function to pre-aggregate the data.
+To accelerate exact count distinct, you can create a synchronous materialized view based on this table and use the bitmap_union function to pre-aggregate the data.

 ```SQL
 CREATE MATERIALIZED VIEW advertiser_uv AS